midianinja/som/README.md

 * Criar um projeto em software livre;
 * Criar uma solução tecnológica que colabore com mais circulação, mais economia, mais felicidade.

-### Objectives

-* To release a new web platform in a social network format, that also visibilize and integrates the services of the music productive chain;
-* Offer opportunities to the bands, producers and festival managers, amplifying the hall of artists and the reach/impact of the S.O.M. users;
-* Stimulate the streightneen of the tours with shows in different regions of Brazil, Latin America and World;
-* Promote a service of digital business card to bands of the country;
-* Keep the digital collection of TBN alive;
-* Build the platform in a open source software;
-* Create technology solutions that cooperate with the production of more tours, more shows, more events, more sustainability and more happiness.

 ## Público Alvo

 1. Produtor: de artistas, agentes, bookers, casas de shows, festivais, eventos, entre outros
 2. Artistas: bandas, cantores, DJs, entre outros
 3. Profissionais e Serviços: técnicos, comunicação, logística e estrutura
 4. Fãs / público geral

-### Target Users
-1. Manager: artists managers, booking agents, tour managers, producers,  concert halls, festivals, events and others;
-2. Artists: bands, singers, DJs, composers, musicians and others;
-3. Professionals and technical services: logistics, structure, stage managing, sound technician, light technician and others.
-4. Fans / general public

 ### Estórias do Usuário